yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 ## Tech-to-tech (t2t) translation

-Within the system there may be cross-domain communications as well.
+Within the system there may be cross-domain contextualization as well.
 For example, assuming that the entire system is designed to support both *payment* and *loan*.
 The two sub-domains of payment and loan may have the similar implementation patterns, but they differ in details.
 The interconnections between the sub-domains are tech-to-tech (t2t) and usually they are through programmatic interfaces.
 The main difference between *b2t* translation and *t2t*